National Real Estate Development, LLC Privacy Notice Under The California Consumer Privacy Act (“CCPA”)

 At National, we have chosen to adopt the broader approach to what information must be protected and kept as private as possible.
 In this notice, “Personally Identifiable Information” (PII) refers to data that could be used, alone or in combination with other data, to identify you as an individual.
 It can include name, physical address, email address, IP address, date of birth, social security number, passwords, credit card or other financial or payment information, and more.

-National does not and will not sell your PII.
+National Development does not and will not sell or share your PII.

 Types of Collected PII